Russia agrees to extend Ukraine grain deal in a boost for global food security

 Even if a “meaningful part” of the shipments headed to developed nations, that “has a positive impact to all countries because it brings prices down,” Guterres told reporters in Nairobi, Kenya, this month.
 “And when you bring prices down, everybody benefits.”

-William Osnato, a senior research analyst at agriculture data and analytics firm Gro Intelligence, said there had been “bluster” from Russia to push for easing some sanctions because it’s shipping record amounts of wheat for the season, and its fertilizers are flowing well, too.
+William Osnato, a senior research analyst at agriculture data and analytics firm Gro Intelligence, said there had been “bluster” from Russia to push for easing some sanctions because it’s shipping record amounts of wheat this season, and its fertilizers are flowing well, too.

 Trade flows tracked by financial data provider Refinitiv show that Russia exported just over 4 million tons of wheat in April, the highest volume for the month in five years, following record or near-record highs in several previous months.